ImageMonkey/imagemonkey-core/README.md

 * copy `conf/supervisor/imagemonkey-api.conf` to `/etc/supervisor/conf.d/imagemonkey-api.conf`
 * copy `conf/supervisor/imagemonkey-web.conf` to `/etc/supervisor/conf.d/imagemonkey-web.conf`
 * run `supervisorctl reread && supervisorctl update && supervisorctl restart all`

-# What's next? #

-## General ##
-* **API abuse prevention:** I strongly believe that such a project only works out, if we keep the API as open as possible (i.e ideally accessible without any registration).
-However, without any kind of registration or API tokens, it's easily possible that malicious bots/people will destroy valid datasets by wrongly classifying a picture.

-Possible attempts to solve that:
-- implement an alerting mechanism that fires when a image rapidly changes it's validity
-- add a "training phase" where users need to verify a few easy pictures first and only after they completed the "training phase" and have proven that their intentions are good then their votes are counted
-- add an registration mechanism to make abusive voting less attractive (not my prefered option, but yeah...)

-* remember already seen images to avoid that users verify a specific image twice

-* add client-side/server-side image compression

-## Infrastructure ##
-* currently there are a lot of manual steps involved to host your own instance of `imagemonkey`.
-There should be a script which automates that.
-What about a dockerizable image?
-* add a deployment script which makes deploying changes easier and less error prone.

-## REST API ##
-* make it possible to export images only when `probability > treshold`

-## Sourcecode ##
-* there is some duplicated code in `api.go` and `web.go` -> we should get rid of it